eekcoopuw/jobmon/docsource/quickstart.rst

 By default compute resources on the Slurm cluster: cores will be 1, memory will be 1G, and runtime will be 10 minutes.

+Users can specify that they want to run their jobs on an archive node (nodes with /snfs1 mounted) in their compute resources.
+Users simply need to add the following key value pair to their compute resources: ``"constraints": "archive"``.
+This works on both the Slurm and UGE (Buster) clusters.

 Cluster name: You can specify the cluster you want to use on the Task, TaskTemplate, Workflow and Tool level.
 To set cluster name on Tasks, use "cluster_name".
 To set cluster_name on TaskTemplate, Workflow, and Tool, use "default_cluster_name".
 If cluster name